Bentleyville Pool House Pavilion

 Late Winter – Early Spring, 2022

-I’ve chosen to approach the layout of this framework with a more non-abstract traditional system known as “scribe rule”.
+I chose to approach the layout of this framework with a more non-abstract traditional system known as “scribe rule”.
 This rule (method) was widely used in Europe from at least the Middle Ages onward well into the 19th century.
 And, it still remains the predominant method there yet.

 It really is a bit of a conundrum… As I age, the timber seems to get heavier?!
 So, the reasonable approach would be to continue with the use of the more abstract square rule layout that allows for minimal moving of timber and that has served me so well and has been my mainstay for some 20+ years.
 However, in lockstep with my aging and weakening body, my mind is also becoming more decrepit, so the opportunities to make devastating mistakes are (hopefully) minimized by the far less abstract scribe rule system.